Uganda March 27-April 5, 2023

 Uganda Martyrs Catholic Shrine, Namugongo is a Roman Catholic minor basilica dedicated to the Ugandan Martyrs 14 kilometres (9 mi), by road, northeast of the central business district of Kampala,

-It is a 22-sided metal cone supported by 22 girders, has lovely wood walls and pews seating 1000 surround the central altar.
+It is a 22-sided metal cone supported by 22 girders and has lovely wood walls and pews seating 1000 surrounding the central altar.
 Stained glass windows with each martyr surround the walls.
 It is a site of pilgrimage for Christians from all over East Africa.
-Mass is held daily at 6pm.
+Mass is held daily at 6 pm.
 June 3 is a national holiday in Uganda (Martyr’a Day)

 2014 marked fifty years since the Uganda Martyrs were canonized and elevated to Sainthood by Pope Paul VI on 18 October 1964.
-Although the Pope did not visit in 2014, he made the visit to Uganda in November 2015, and celebrated Mass outside the basilica at Namugongo in the huge amphitheatre surrounding a holy lake that seats 1 million.
-10,000US that includes a guide necessary to enter the basilica.
+Although the Pope did not visit in 2014, he visited Uganda in November 2015 and celebrated Mass outside the basilica at Namugongo in the huge amphitheatre surrounding a holy lake that seats 1 million.
+10,000US which includes a guide necessary to enter the basilica.

 The drive through east Kampala was very slow with many large trucks.
 I passed aggressively and got around most of them.
 Then there was virtually none for the 130 km drive to Jinja.